 Michael Headley commented that he preferred the old style of Christmas raffle but thought the surplus money used to subsidise the cost of the meal was an excellent idea.
 Jim replied that the committee welcomed feedback on the Christmas raffle this year.

-Group Secretary’s report – Helen reminded all that she was stepping down after 3plus years as Secretary.
+Group Secretary’s report – Helen reminded all that she was stepping down after 3-plus years as Secretary.
 She discussed how this year she made a big effort to engagewith new members on social walks.
 She and David would be organising the Kent group 50th anniversary event at Ryarsh Village hall.
 Feedback on that event welcome.

 Membership Secretary‘s report – David offered some more statistics on the historical data on the group’s membership, which was growing…In 2012 we had 2 new members, 2013 – 16, by 2019 – 36.
 In 2021 – 49,and 2022 –This year 57 new members joined the group and 61 left – we don’t know why…but we now have 397 primary members.